virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 This section assists academics, and alike, in build their content, by modifying this repository, or the original [Dr. F. Neumann's repository][01].

-> :bulb: * Its primary purpose if helping/giuding on building a GH page, that can be used for teaching, providing lectures and learning material.
+> * Its primary purpose if helping/guiding on building a GH[^bignote] page, to be used for generating learning material, i.e. lectures, or similar.
-* It can also be used for any other purpose.
+> * It can also be used for any other purpose, for that matter.

 The first step is forking this repository.
 By doing so, one is able to create his own website, similar to this one, with a tailor-made content, quickly and with ease.